Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-russell perrin over 1 year ago
+russell perrin almost 2 years ago

 I support an effort to streamline.
 First see whom has completed their CEQA Docs.
 Especially the ones on that used the list of consultants the department suggested in the past. $$$